fishi0x01/vsh/README.md

 Ideally, the vault token used by `vsh` has `list` permissions on `sys/mount`.
 If this is not the case, then `vsh` does not know the available backends beforehand.
 That means initially there won't be path auto-completion on the top (backend) level.
-However, `vsh` will try with best effort to reliably determine the kv version of every entered path.
+However, `vsh` will try with best-effort strategy to reliably determine the kv version of every entered path.

 ## Interactive mode